 by default (provides the initial set of controls)

-compact (boolean) - defines whether the editor is rendered in the compact mode, false
+compact (boolean) - defines whether the editor is rendered in the compact mode

-compactWidth (number) - specifies the width of the editor in the compact mode, 700
+compactWidth (number) - defines the width at which the widget is switched to the compact mode, 700

 by default